 - The UCC is able to provide counseling via a HIPAA-compliant, web-based teletherapy platform for students.
 Please call the University Counseling Center (336-758-5273) to inquire if our staff can practice across state lines in your state.
 The list of states allowing out of state teletherapy changes often and staff will check the most up to date information to find out if you can be seen.
 Your clinician can explain more to you about how therapy may be impacted by the limitations in your state.

 - As always, the UCC’s phone line (336-758-5273) will continue to be a crisis line 24/7/365.
 While UCC staff work from home, if you are in crisis you can call us and press ‘1’ to be connected immediately with an on-call clinician – during business hours and after hours.
 This service is available and can be accessed by students located anywhere in the world.

 - Call 336-758-5273 and leave a message including your phone number to receive a call back.

-- Our staff will contact you and ask about your current location and if you have been seen at the UCC this year.
+- Our staff will contact you and ask about your current location.

 - Make sure you have installed and can connect to the WFU VPN in order to complete all paperwork for your appointment.